|Back to Back Issues Page|

 Apple Maps will include public transport details for whichever City you are in., even showing you the line of underground tube systems.

-Apple Pay enables you to make purchases with your Discover Card or Store Cards, including the ability receive and redeem reward points etc.
+Apple Pay enables you to make purchases with your Discover Card or Store Cards, including the ability to receive and redeem reward points, etc.

-The changes apple have made in iOS 9 certainly whet the appetitie.
-I hope Apple deliver on their promises.
+The changes apple have made in iOS 9 certainly whet the appetite.
+I hope Apple delivers on their promises.

 OpenDNS now offer the Umbrella service.
 This is an extension of the protection provided on your home network, to all your families Apple iOS devices, wherever they may be.